angusluckmann/simple-manpage-generator/README.md

 **Project License:** MIT-License

-**Used Technology:** Linux-Manpage-Files (roff-texts) and Unix-Shell-Scripts (sh not bash)
+**Used Technology:** Linux-Manpage-Files (roff-texts) and Unix-Shell-Scripts (sh NOT bash)

 ## Usage

-To use this repository, you can either directly copy and edit the template.1-file for your own purposes or you can run the associated script with:
+To use this repository, you can either directly copy and edit the "template.1"-file for your own purposes or you can run the shell-script with:

 1. `chmod +x create-manpage.sh`
 2. `./create-manpage.sh`

 Then, after you have successfully created your manpage, you can either continue to edit the manpage in a text-editor orr you can preview it with...

-`man -l [name of manpage-file.1]`
+`man -l [name of manpage-file]`

 ..., for example,...